RaphaelCaamano/RaphaelCaamano/README.md

 👨‍💻 Software Developer with some ambition and determination in technology
         🏋️‍♂️ Workout in the gym, swimming, using my phone and laptop
-🏊‍♂️ Event Director of ColorStack x Computer Science Club, Urban Male Leadership Program, Swimming Team
+🏊‍♂️ Event Director of ColorStack x Computer Science Club, Urban Male Leadership Program, Swim Team
 🎧 I used technology my whole life
 💪🏼 #tryingmybest is my resilience